Symphony No. 1 (Haydn)

-Joseph Haydn's Symphony No. 1 in D major, Hoboken I/1, was written in 1759 in Dolní Lukavice, while in the service of Count Morzin.
-While it is reliably known that No. 1 was written in 1759, H. C. Robbins Landon cannot rule out that No. 2, No. 4, or both could have been composed in 1757 or 1758.
+Joseph Haydn's Symphony No. 1 in D major, Hoboken I/1, was written in 1759 in Unter-Lukawitz, while in the service of Count Morzin.
+While it is reliably known that No. 1 was written in 1759, H. C. Robbins Landon cannot rule out that No. 2, No. 4, or both could have been composed in 1757 or 1758, which would make the D major symphony Haydn's third, rather than first.

-Symphony No. 1 is scored for 2 oboes (or possibly flute), bassoon, 2 horns, strings and continuo.
+Symphony No. 1 is scored for 2 oboes (or possibly flute), bassoon, 2 French horns, strings and continuo.
 Like most of the early symphonies by Haydn and his contemporaries, it is in three movements: